 Users can resize and move the selection area in a browser tab without launching any other programs.
 Lightshot also has a small editing panel with free-hand drawing, arrows, shapes, a text tool and other features for modifying screenshots.
 The Lightshot program generates URLs that are easy to guess, allowing anyone to access private communications or personal photographs or screenshots.
 After capturing a screenshot, people can upload the image to the company’s server using a publicly accessible URL.
 Users can also save the screenshot on their desktop or share it directly on social media.

-Lightshot has over 36,500 users and more than 150 reviews, garnering a 4.2/5-star rating on Firefox’s add-on store as of May 2022.
+Lightshot has over 36,500 users and more than 150 reviews, garnering a 4.2/5-star rating on Firefox’s add-on store at the time of writing.
 One of Lightshot’s limitations is that it does not save the entire page selected when the user expects the screenshot to display.
 Also, after taking a screenshot, some critics found it difficult to save the file.

 The advantages of Lightshot are listed below.

 - Lightshot offers users the ability to take a quick screenshot of the selected area.

 - The application is free and easy to use.